yulu/yulu.github.io/blog1/_posts/2014-03-11-color-effect.md

 ###1.1 Color Gradient on the Fly

 Previously I bind a color gradient map or pattern as a texture to an opengl target to perform the blending.
-Later I realized that the shader itself can produce color gradient map2 (or patterns3) by playing around with the positions of the texels.
+Later I realized that the shader itself can produce color gradient map (or patterns) by playing around with the positions of the texels.

-Gradient Functions
+**Gradient Functions**

 It is a simple linear equation to represent gradient distributed over positions.
 The horizontal linear gradient is:

+{% highlight c %}
 vec4 LinearGradientH(vec4 start, vec4 end)
 {
     vec4 color;